Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    AUT?
 It can't because the AUT is on a server somewhere.
 So the Sel-Core is injected straight into the browser and then the Sel-Core-Injected-Browser communicates with the AUT.
 Is this correct?

+..
+Santi: Yes, from what I know that's right Paul.

 Here is a simplified architectural representation....